Frequently Asked Questions

 - Sharing my mental health recovery journey

-- Teaching about accommodations and accessibilities
+- Teaching about accommodations and accessibility

 - Openly discussing invisible disabilities